skitazaki/dataset-zipcode_jp/README.md

 # Japanese Zipcode

-There are four files from Japan Postal.
+There are four files of zip code in Japan from the Japan Post.
-Three types of *ken_all* files for nation wide postal codes and a facility file for specific companies, organizations, or locations.
+Three of them are named *ken_all* for nation wide zip codes with different writing systems of Oogaki, Kogaki, and Roman.

-Three types of different writing systems for Japanese yomi-gana are:

-* Oogaki
-* Kogaki
-* Roman

-You can download all files using `scripts/pulldata.py`.
-Each downloaded file is converted its encoding from 'cp932' to 'utf8', normalized from half-width Katakana to full-width, and saved under `data` directory.

-Additional Jupyter notebooks are under `notebook` directory.
+Another file is for specific companies, organizations, or locations.

 -----